MichalZdanuk/WatchVault/README.md

 The concept behind *WatchVault* is inspired by popular movie-tracking platforms such as *TV Time*.
 While simple in functionality, it demonstrates a realistic **MVP (Minimum Viable Product)** for:
 - Personalized movie tracking and recommendations
+- Visualizing and analyzing user watching habits, patterns, and runtime trends through charts and statistics
 - Seamless integration of front-end and back-end technologies
 - Scalable and clean full-stack architecture